About the CHRS

 The Canadian Heritage Rivers System (CHRS) is Canada’s national river conservation program.
 Established in 1984, the CHRS gives national recognition to Canada’s outstanding rivers and encourages their long-term management to conserve their natural, cultural and recreational values for the benefit and enjoyment of Canadians, now and in the future.

-There are currently 42 Canadian Heritage Rivers (39 designated, and three nominated) across the country, totalling close to 12,000 km.
+There are currently 40 Canadian Heritage Rivers (39 designated, and one nominated) across the country, totaling close to 10,000 km.

 An interactive map of the CHRS will be added soon

 How the CHRS Works